 - Monitor link usage: Regularly monitor the use of anonymous links, company links, and secure links to ensure that they are being used appropriately.
 Consider using Microsoft SharePoint Online’s auditing features to track link usage and detect any potential security risks.

-By following these best practices, you can plan the use of company links, secure links, and anonymous links in Microsoft SharePoint Online in a way that promotes security and compliance.
+By following these best practices, you can plan the use of company links, secure links, and anonymous links in Microsoft SharePoint Online in a way that promotes security and compliance in your organization.
+Also, if a file from the SharePoint document library is shared with other users, they can still access the file even after any changes to the SharePoint site URL.

 Understanding links in SharePoint online and planning them optimally can be challenging.
 We’ve created this blog post to simplify these concepts and help you navigate the process with ease.
 If you have any questions or require further guidance, feel free to reach out to us in the comments.